 This is especially true with blogs that make use of dramatic stock photos for click-bait purposes, designed to grab the attention of online users.
 Choosing the right image can be a time-consuming task, but is worth the effort when you engage with your ideal target audience.

 Another unethical practice used to drive traffic is creating large online galleries.
 These galleries usually contain photos that don’t have a narrative.
-It's usually uploaded for the sole purpose of driving engagement and generating more clicks.back to menu ↑
+It's usually uploaded for the sole purpose of driving engagement and generating more clicks.

 We are going to discuss some must-follow rules for using stock images.
 These will help to protect yourself from any issues associated with stock images.
 Keep on reading for tips to help ensure that you are using an image legally and ethically.

-- Make sure to buy or download images only from reputable stock photography agencies like our Stock Photo Secrets Shop, Photocase, Shutterstock, iStock, Adobe Stock and Depositphotos.
+- Make sure to buy or download images only from reputable stock photography agencies like Stockphotos.com, Photocase, Shutterstock, iStock, and Adobe Stock.
 Check out more Stock Photo Secrets trusted stock agencies list and enjoy special offers for our readers.

 - Always read and carefully adhere to the license guidelines for image use.